rainer-erdmann/libm64/README.md

 # Libm64

-[Libm64] is today only a testproject to learn to work with github.
+[Libm64] is a work in progress project around double precision math.

 ## Platform support